 JSRFC58 (and others): great feedback.

 Earlier this week I got a really long tour of Microsoft Research.
 They didn't hold anything back that I could tell.
 Look for those videos to come in a week or so.
 We just walked the halls with the camera.
-Got an interview with Gary Starkweather, who invented the laser printer.
+Got an interview with Gary Starkweather, who invented

 I've been behind the camera on about 75% of the videos.
 I'm trying to get you a diverse look at Microsoft.
 Yeah, some are a bit marketer-oriented, but I've tried to keep too much of that stuff from happening here.
-Yeah, see Ward, or Anders, or Christopher's interviews.
+Yeah, see Ward, or Anders, or Christopher's

 Tomorrow we're going over to see the XBox Live team.